Current theory lists five main taste receptor categories : sweetness, bitterness, sourness, saltiness, and umami. source Wikipedia.

 More accurately, the full paper describes experiments in which some people were able to taste glucose oligomer preparations (average degree of polymerization 7 and 14) - and a subsequent focus-group agreed to describe the taste as 'starchy'.

 • Note regarding smell.
-The current estimates for the number of smells that humans can identify is in excess of 1 Trillion
+The current estimates for the number of smells that humans can identify could be in the region of 1 Trillion.
+The figures are currently under dispute.
+See : The number of olfactory stimuli that humans can discriminate is still unknown eLife.
+2015; 4: e08127.